 This is where spirituality is romanticized.
 We think just because we have teachings and are dedicated, we get a free pass.
 Spirituality works wonderfully as long as we realize that it’s a process and not a forgone conclusion.

 There’s also quite a bit of misinterpretation of the actual teachings.
 Spirituality predominantly emphasizes goodness, love, kindness, forgiveness, giving, compassion, and rightly so.
-Where would the world be without the counterbalance of these?!

 When spiritual teachings are put into practice at our own expense, they lose all power and effectiveness.